A unified model for the co-evolution of galaxies and their circumgalactic medium: the relative roles of turbulence and atomic cooling physics: Reproducing the time evolution of individual simulated FIRE-2 halos

 \subsection{Mass flow rates}

 Matching the evolution of bulk masses in itself is not sufficient to claim that our model reproduces FIRE-2 since there are many different ways to get to the same mass \citep{pandya20}.
 Figure \ref{fig:mdots} shows that we also roughly reproduce the time evolution of the individual mass flow rates underlying the $\dot{M}_{\rm CGM}$ and $\dot{M}_{\rm ISM}$ time derivatives.
 Since we parameterized $f_{\rm prev}$ and $\eta_{\rm M}$ from FIRE-2, it is perhaps not surprising that we reproduce the cosmic halo accretion rate and ISM wind mass loss rate.
 However, the cooling rate and halo outflow rate are genuine predictions of our model and match FIRE-2 quite well.
-The main exception is that our cooling rates tend to be on the higher side for the dwarfs but these are sensitive to our predictions for the turbulence dissipation rate and translation of $v_{\rm turb}$ to a turbulent pressure support term as discussed above in the mass assembly histories subsection.
-Nevertheless, the order of magnitude agreement supports our claim that our model is capable of effectively reproducing the evolution of FIRE-2 galaxies both in terms of their mass assembly histories and overall baryon cycle more generally.
+The main exception is that our cooling rates tend to be on the higher side for the dwarfs but these are sensitive to our predictions for the turbulence dissipation rate and choice of an effective free-fall radius for computing $\dot{M}_{\rm cool}$.
+It is possible to achieve better agreement with FIRE-2 by increasing $R_{\rm turb}$ or $r_{\rm ff}$ since the former would provide more turbulent pressure support (because the turbulence would decay more slowly) and the latter would increase the effective free-fall time of CGM gas, in turn lowering $\dot{M}_{\rm cool}$, SFR, $\dot{M}_{\rm wind}$ and probably also $\dot{M}_{\rm out,halo}$.
+But even with our fiducial choices, the results of the simple model show promise for reproducing mass flows in FIRE-2.